asafshpigler/investment-calculator/README.md

 # Investment Calculator

-Visualizing the expenses, income, and overall net revenue of several properties, supporting real estate investors in making more calculated investments
+A tool to help real estate investors
+Visually understand the porfitability of properties they're considering to purchase

 [Check it out!](https://shpigler-investment-calculator.herokuapp.com/)